Hugo Barra

-Hugo Barra (born in Belo Horizonte, Brazil) is a Brazilian computer scientist, technology executive and entrepreneur.
-From 2008 to 2013, he served in a number of product management roles at Google in London and California, including Vice President and product spokesperson of Google's Android division.
-From 2013 to 2017, he worked at Xiaomi as Vice President, Global.
-From 2017 to 2021, he worked as Vice President of Virtual Reality and Head of the Oculus division at Facebook.
-In May 2021, he left Facebook to start health technology startup Detect.
+Hugo Barra is a Brazilian computer scientist, technology executive and entrepreneur.
+From 2008 to 2013, he worked in a number of product management roles at Google, including vice president and product spokesperson of its Android division.
+From 2013 to 2017, he worked at Xiaomi as vice president of global operations.
+From 2017 to 2021, he worked as vice president of Virtual Reality and head of the Oculus division at Meta Platforms (formerly Facebook).
+In May 2021, he left Meta to join health technology startup Detect as CEO.

 Early life and education

 Barra attended primary and secondary schools at local Colégio Pitágoras in Belo Horizonte, Brazil, and in 1995 enrolled at the Universidade Federal de Minas Gerais (UFMG), majoring in Electrical Engineering.